-□ Provide drawings, details and text to explain how existing trees that are to remain on the site will be protected during the construction process. □ Indicate address sign location in compliance with standards in Appendix I. □ Indicate the location for all site lighting, including lighting for the driveway, walkways, terraces, patios, decks, hot tubs, pools, water features, and landscape. □ Provide manufactures' catalog cut-sheets indicating all features of the proposed fixtures including size, finish, material, wattage, lamp type and shielding.
-SAMPLE BOARD The sample board shall be no smaller than 24 inches x 36 inches and no larger than 30 inches x 4 inches.
-It shall be constructed from plywood or a similar material and suitable for exterior storage at the homesite.
-Material samples must be attached with fasteners or adhesives appropriate for exterior use.
-A handle shall be attached to the board to facilitate it's movement and the overa weight of the board shall not exceed 30 pounds.
-The sample board must be marked with the Owner's name and the Caldera Springs lot number.
-A of the items on the board shall be keyed to an $8\% \times 11$ typed summary sheets and clearly labeled in weatherproof medium such as paint or permanent marker.
-The typed summary sheet must clearly state all manufacturer colors, styles, brand names and other identifying information of the propose materials shown on the board and will be included in the DRC's permanent records.
-The board shall present all exterior materials as indicated below.
-Actual product samples shall b used: □ Roof and flashing materials and their colors □ Siding materials and colors □ Exterior trim materials and colors □ Exterior fireplace materials □ Window and door materials and colors □ Samples of stone/rock, mortar and joint style to be used

-☐ Walkway materials and driveway materials if other than asphalt
+Provide drawings, details and text to explain how existing trees that are to remain on the site will be protected during the construction process.
+Indicate address sign location in compliance with standards in Appendix H. Indicate the location for all site lighting, including lighting for the driveway, walkways, terraces, patios, decks, hot tubs, pools, water features, and landscape.
+Provide manufactures' catalog cut-sheets indicating all features of the proposed fixtures including size, finish, material, wattage, lamp type and shielding.
+SAMP LE BOARD inches the ho exterio mple board shall be no smaller than 24 inches x 36 inches and no larger than 30 inches x 42.
+It shall be constructed from plywood or a similar material and suitable for exterior storage at mesite.
+Material samples must be attached with fasteners or adhesives appropriate for or use.
+A handle shall be attached to the board to facilitate it's movement and the overall tof the board shall not exceed 30 pounds. of the a wear clearly mple board must be marked with the Owner's name and the Caldera Springs lot number.
+All items on the board shall be keyed to an $8\% \times 11$ typed summary sheets and clearly labeled in therproof medium such as paint or permanent marker.
+The typed summary sheet must state all manufacturer colors, styles, brand names and other identifying information of the sed materials shown on the board and will be included in the DRC's permanent records.
+The boused: pard shall present all exterior materials as indicated below.
+Actual product samples shall be Roof and flashing materials and their colors Siding materials and colors Exterior trim materials and colors Exterior fireplace materials Window and door materials and colors Samples of stone/rock, mortar and joint style to be used Walkway materials and driveway materials if other than asphalt